 If you have monkeypox, you should isolate from your pets

-For the vast majority of pet owners, monkeypox isn't really something to be worried about.
-"At the present time, I think the level of concern should be very close to zero," Weisfuse said.
+For the vast majority of pet owners, monkeypox isn't really something to be worried about, Weisfuse said.

 But if you're diagnosed with monkeypox or it's highly likely you have a case of the disease, public health agencies say you should isolate yourself from other people and, if possible, your pets.

-Guidelines from the Centers for Disease Control and Prevention, U.K. Health Security Agency and the European Center for Disease Prevention and Control all recommend that monkeypox patients stay away from animals in their homes.
+Guidelines from the Centers for Disease Control and Prevention, U.K. Health Security Agency and the European Center for Disease Prevention and Control all recommend that monkeypox patients stay away from animals — particularly mammals — in their homes.

 The UKHSA notes that transmission from people to pets is most likely in the case of rodents, like mice and rats, and specifically recommends people who have monkeypox temporarily remove pets like these from their homes for at least 21 days.